LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/quick-start-bots.md

 1. Open the Preview window like you did before, and start a new session by entering “reset” in the window.
 2. Enter “aloha.”
 You will see that the bot responds to this new greeting with the same response as before.

-To learn how to extend the bot and connect it to LiveEngage, complete the tutorials listed below.
+To learn how to extend the bot and connect it to the Conversational Cloud, complete the tutorials listed below.

 ## Step 4: Expand the capabilities of your bot